This episode of CS is titled, Luther’s Struggle.

 Since this is a history and not theology podcast, I’m not going to go into all the nuances of the Eucharistic debate that ensued between the Lutherans and other Reformers.
 Suffice it to say, it became one of the major issues of controversy between them.

 He hoped at first that the renewing of the Gospel would open the way for the conversion of the Jews.
 When that didn’t pan out, he made virulent attacks on them, planting a deep stain on his record.
 Philip of Hesse, a champion of the Reformation, became an embarrassment to Luther when he gave assent to Philip’s bigamous marriage in 1540.
 The development of armed religious alliances in the empire worried Luther, for while he accepted the divine authorization of princes and valued their help in practical reformation, he struggled hard for the principle that the Gospel does not need to be advanced or defended by military power.
 He was spared the conflict that came so soon after his death.

 Even his sympathetic biographers have found it hard to justify some of Luther’s actions in his declining years.
 By the time of his death in 1546, says biographer Roland Bainton, Luther was “an irascible old man, petulant, peevish, unrestrained, and at times positively coarse.”
 As chance would have it, his schedule brought him to Eisleben, the town of his birth, where he died on Feb.
 18, 1546.

 Fortunately, the personal defects of an aging rebel don’t in any way detract from the greatness of Luther’s achievements, which transformed not only Christianity but Western civilization.
-He took 4 basic concerns and offered vital new answers.
+He took four basic concerns and offered vital new answers.